cirruslabs/cirrus-ci-docs/docs/pricing.md

     It can be a real person or a bot.

     For example, there are 10 people in your GitHub Organization and only 5 of them are working on several private repositories where Cirrus CI is configured.
-The rest 5 people are working on public repositories or not pushing changes at all.
+The remaining 5 people are working on public repositories or not pushing changes at all.
 Let's say [dependabot](https://dependabot.com/) is also configured for these private repositories.

     In that case there are `5 + 1 = 6` seats you need to purchase Cirrus CI plan for.

 ### Compute Credits

-Sometimes configuring your own [compute services](#compute-services) doesn't worth it.
+Sometimes configuring your own [compute services](#compute-services) isn't worth it.
 It takes time and effort to configure and maintain them.
-For such cases there is a way to use the same community clusters that Open Source community is enjoying.
+For such cases there is a way to use the same community clusters that the Open Source community is enjoying.
 Use compute credits with your private or public repositories of any scale.

 1 compute credit can be bought for 1 US dollar.
 Here is how much 1000 minutes of CPU time will cost for different platforms: